-The DS2 driver application creates an orders-per-minute performance counter on the client VM.
-While the DVD Store client application outputs OPM at 10-second intervals visually, we chose to collect this OPM metric via a performance monitor counter on each client VM at 1-second intervals.
+The DS2 driver application creates an OPM performance counter on the client VM.
+While the DVD Store client application outputs OPM at 10-second intervals visually, we chose to collect the OPM metric via a performance monitor counter on each client VM at 1-second intervals.

 We ran this workload on all virtual machines simultaneously for 30 minutes.
-We considered a blade server to have delivered acceptable performance if the minimum OPM result on each client at the end of the test was above the baseline of 5,135 OPM.
+We considered a blade server to have delivered acceptable performance if the total OPM for the server did not decrease and if the average OPM result across all clients at the end of the test was above the baseline of 5,135 OPM.